Language

 • And there's much more: But for now, let's spare you the details.

 Due to all of these issues, a light intensity measurement with an ALS will most likely be erroneous.
 Handle such measurements with great care.
-If your device doesn't support the camera as a light intensity sensor, you can still use our built-in options to calibrate to make the best out of your device’s ALS.
+If your device doesn't support the camera as a light intensity sensor and it seems that your measurements are off, use Photone's calibration options to make the best out of it:

 Front Camera

-The most accurate and reliable way to measure light intensity with a smartphone is to use our app with the camera as a light sensor.
-If you're using a diffuser as you'll be instructed within the app, Photone will be as accurate as best in class handheld light meters.
+The most accurate and reliable way to measure light intensity with a smartphone is to use the Photone app with the camera as a light sensor.
+If you're using a diffuser as instructed by the app, Photone will be as accurate as best-in-class handheld light meters.
 Here's why:

-• Defined spectral sensitivity: We adjust and tune the camera's spectral sensitivity for each device.
-This means that different wavelengths and colors of light will be weighted as needed for the selected type of intensity measurement as defined by the respective standard (e.g. PAR/PPFD or Illuminance).
+• Defined spectral sensitivity: The measurement algorithm adjusts the camera's spectral sensitivity to reduce the spectral error for each measurement type (e.g. PAR/PPFD, illuminance).
+This means that the different colors of light (i.e. wavelengths) will be weighted as needed for the selected type of intensity measurement as defined by the respective standard.
+The remaining spectral error will be removed by choosing the correct light source setting.

-• Cosine Correction: Since the camera is not hidden within the device (unlike the ALS) it can detect light coming from all angles, especially when paired with the right diffuser.
+• Cosine correction: Since the camera is not hidden within the device (unlike the ALS) it can detect light coming from all directions, especially when paired with the right diffuser.

-• Wide dynamic range: With its millions of tiny photocells, the camera sensor is able to measure light much more sensitively and in the highest resolution.
+• High sensitivity: With its millions of tiny photocells, the camera sensor is able to measure light much more sensitively and in the highest resolution.
 The camera is not without reason one of the most expensive parts in your device.

 Common Questions